Epistemix-com/epx-results/README.md

 ---

 In order to run many of the tests in this package, you must generate some example FRED simulation output.
-This si done autmaticaly when running the full testing suite, but you can regenerate this data yourself by running:
+This is done automatically when running the full testing suite, but you can regenerate this data yourself by running:

 ```terminal
 python ./scripts/generate-test-data.py